Bishop Ezekiel of Dervis

 From the year 1989 he assumed the role of the Parish Priest of St. Alexander in P. Faliro as well as the Secretary of the Metropolis of Nea Smyrni.

-His Grace also taught Theology in the Greek secondary education system for eighteen consecutive years.
+His Eminence also taught Theology in the Greek secondary education system for eighteen consecutive years.

 In September 2000, having received a Canonical certificate of discharge from the Metropolis of Nea Smyrni, he joined the clergy in the Greek Orthodox Archdiocese in Australia, assuming the responsibility for the Parish of St John in Carlton, Melbourne.

-His Grace was ordained as a Bishop on Sunday 25 February, 2001, and arrived in Perth on Friday 2nd March taking on the responsibility of the Fifth Archdiocesan District of Western Australia.
-In June 2002 His Grace was transferred to the Third Archdiocesan District of South Australia and Northern Territory, based in Adelaide, and is also responsible for the Fifth Archdiocesan District.
+He was ordained as a Bishop on Sunday 25 February, 2001, and arrived in Perth on Friday 2nd March taking on the responsibility of the Fifth Archdiocesan District of Western Australia.
+In June 2002 he was transferred to the Third Archdiocesan District of South Australia and Northern Territory, based in Adelaide, and is also responsible for the Fifth Archdiocesan District.
+On the 3rd of October 2019 he was unanimously elected Metropolitan of Irinoupolis.

 Bishop Iakovos of Miletoupolis